 Current mortgage rates in Ontario

-Ontario residents looking to purchase a home, renew or refinance their mortgage will be happy to know that the mortgage rates are low compared to previous years.
+Residents looking to purchase a home, renew or refinance their mortgage will be happy to know that the mortgage rates in Ontario are low compared to previous years.

 Ontario’s housing market